Arush19/4103-102-OpSys/assignments/Test_One_Addon.md

 d.
 The process may not be removed from this state until the agent explicitly order’s the removal.

 ###7.
-Three general categories of information in a process control block:  The three general categories of process control block information:
+Three general categories of information in a process control block
 ####a.
 Process Identification
 With respect to Process identification, in virtually all operating systems, each process is assigned a unique numeric identifier, which may simply be an index into the primary process table.